Yodarb26/web_project_3/README.md

 -Visual styling

 -It's built with HTML and CSS only
--BEM is the norm for writing code good practice.
+-BEM is the method used for writing code and good practice.